joannathom/Favorite-Vacation-Locations/README.md

 * Visual Studio

 # Features

+## Feature 1: Exploring the Data
+    Used pandas to view the data in charts that pull each column.
-## * Created a repository in Github or fork existing repository.
+    Created a repository in Github or fork existing repository.
     Researched and downloaded a CSV data file to the github repository.
     Juypter Notebooks will also need to be installed for a notebook and opened while using Visual Studio.
-    ReadIn Data: Reading data from a CSV file.
+* ReadIn Data: Reading data from a CSV file.
-## * Exploring the Data
-     Used pandas to view the data in charts that pull each column.
-## * Cleaning the Data
+## Feature 2: Cleaning the Data
      Cleaned data by adding a column and title, pulling out nun values.
-## * Analyzing the Data
+## Feature 3: Analyzing the Data
      The charts were created using python code/Jupyter notebooks to show information.
      The data with Matplotlib to create a line chart, bar graph, and pie chart for percentanges.
-## * Questions and Visualizations
+### * Questions and Visualizations
-     These were created with matplotlib to show the data analysis.
+     These were created with matplotlib to show the data analysis below.

+# Feature 4:  Visualizations/Questions
 # Questions

 * Which vacation location had the most visitors and the least visitors?
 * What is the visual percentage difference of the top 6 places to visit on vacation?
-# Visualizations

 ## Create a line graph to show greatest to least on tourist populations each year
 `Vacation_df.plot(title = 'Favorite-Vacation-Locations', x = 'Place', xlabel = "Location", rot = 90)`